asmuth/clip/doc/collect_via_http.md

 ---------

-To listen for samples via HTTP, add a `listen_http` block to your configuration file.`metric-collectd` will listen for HTTP connections on the specified port.
+To listen for samples via HTTP, add a `listen_http` block to your configuration file.`metricd` will listen for HTTP connections on the specified port.

     listen_http {
       port 8080